pfisters/MLonMCU/README.md

 ## Installation

 1. Clone the repo
-2. Setup an environment according to the requirements file
+2. Setup an environment according to the `environment.yml` file
 3. Set the source node as a environment variable
     ```sh
     export PYTHONPATH="path to your directory"